Research. Sounds both intimidating and boring right?

 What counts as research experience?

-What actually counts as “research” on med school applications is something of debate.
+What actually counts as “research” on med school applications is something of a debate.
 Generally, it can be broad, but more traditionally it’s anything from study-based (experimental), clinical or epidemiological work.

 Research is a systematic investigation designed to generate new knowledge.